Judith of Babenberg: Life

-Judith was a daughter of Margrave Leopold III of Austria (1073–1136), from his second marriage with Agnes (1072–1143), the only daughter of the Salian emperor Henry IV.
+Judith was born around 1120.
+She was a daughter of Margrave Leopold III of Austria (1073–1136) and his second wife, Agnes (1072–1143).
+Through her mother she was the uterine sister of King Conrad III of Germany and the aunt of Emperor Frederick Barbarossa.
+She was the full sister of the historian Otto of Freising.

-During 1133, Judith married the Aleramici marquess William V of Montferrat.
+Sometime before 28 March 1133, Judith married the Marquis William V of Montferrat.
 The Aleramici were among the leading dynasties in the Crusades; William accompanied his nephew King Louis VII of France on the Second Crusade of 1147.